-- A. To limit the exposure of future buildings and infrastructure, including new roads and utilities, all new construction shall take place at least seventy-five (75) feet landward of the mean higher-high water mark along all tidally influenced waters, or, where coastal marshlands exist as described in the State of Georgia's Coastal Marshland Protection Act, all new construction shall take place at least seventyfive (75) feet from the edge of the marsh. - B. If a proposed construction project is rendered infeasible by the establishment of this buffer, the Authority may grant a variance from the requirements of this ordinance if the applicant for the variance can establish the following: - 1.
-That this requirement represents an unnecessary hardship. - 2.
-That a practicable reduction in the scale of the project will not avoid the need for a variance. - 3.
-The portions of the project to be built in the buffer areas will be designed and constructed to limit the potential impacts of future flooding. - C. This buffer shall not apply to the following: - 1.
-The maintenance, repair, or renovation of existing buildings, infrastructure, or historic resources, as approved by the Authority. - 2.
-The legally permitted construction of buildings or infrastructure approved by the Authority but not yet constructed prior to this ordinance taking effect. - 3.
-Construction within the footprint of the developed land associated with the Jekyll Island Wastewater Treatment facility as identified in the most current version of the Jekyll Island Master Plan. - 4.
-Land-management activities, maintenance of public green spaces and associated public facilities and services, and other activities not related to permanent construction. - 5.
-The construction of parks, trails, boardwalks, and other structures related to outdoor recreation, environmental education, or similar public pursuit. - 6.
-Temporary construction associated with events, film production, or other legally permitted purpose approved by the Authority.
+(a) To limit the exposure of future buildings and infrastructure, including new roads and utilities, all new construction shall take place at least 75 feet landward of the mean higher-high water mark along all tidally influenced waters, or, where coastal marshlands exist as described in the State of Georgia's Coastal Marshland Protection Act, all new construction shall take place at least 75 feet from the edge of the marsh.

+(b) If a proposed construction project is rendered infeasible by the establishment of this buffer, the authority may grant a variance from the requirements of this article if the applicant for the variance can establish the following:

+(1) That this requirement represents an unnecessary hardship.

+- (2) That a practicable reduction in the scale of the project will not avoid the need for a variance. - (3) The portions of the project to be built in the buffer areas will be designed and constructed to limit the potential impacts of future flooding. - (c) This buffer shall not apply to the following: - (1) The maintenance, repair, or renovation of existing buildings, infrastructure, or historic resources, as approved by the authority. - (2) The legally permitted construction of buildings or infrastructure approved by the authority but not yet constructed prior to this chapter taking effect. - (3) Construction within the footprint of the developed land associated with the Jekyll Island Wastewater Treatment facility as identified in the most current version of the Jekyll Island Master Plan. - (4) Land-management activities, maintenance of public green spaces and associated public facilities and services, and other activities not related to permanent construction. - (5) The construction of parks, trails, boardwalks, and other structures related to outdoor recreation, environmental education, or similar public pursuit. - (6) Temporary construction associated with events, film production, or other legally permitted purpose approved by the authority.

-D. Applications for a buffer variance shall be presented in writing to the Authority to be reviewed by the Design Review Group and considered for approval by the Executive Director or their designee.
+(d) Applications for a buffer variance shall be presented in writing to the authority to be reviewed by the design review group and considered for approval by the executive director or their designee.
 Applications must state the rationale for the variance request and demonstrate how failure to receive a variance will cause undue hardship on the applicant.
+(Ord.
+No. O-2022-1, § 4(Att.
+4), 6-21-2022)